 Had we known this, we would have gone each week since we’ve been here.
 That’s another reason I’m writing this post: if you are in Mazatlan during the low season, and want a way to help the locals, this is your chance.

 Also, Vineyard Church is always accepting donations.
 La Vina also runs a number of other programs, including ways to sponsor a child, donations specifically to buy kids shoes, scholarships to help kids through school, and more – including day trips to the beach.
 Even though these kids of Mazatlan live near a gorgeous Pacific coastline – most never get the chance to go three miles from home to see the ocean.
 Three.
 Miles.

 Wouldn’t helping one of these kids be better than another consumerism gift card this holiday season?
 Some families in Mazatlan don’t have enough money to buy their kids shoes.
-You can see some of the children are barefoot in the line as they waited for food and water at the stop where we ran out of food in this very short video clip:

 The joy a person can get from selfless acts is easily seen in David.
 “I’ve never been so sure in my life that I’m doing what I’m supposed to be doing,” he said with closed eyes and a smile.
 He exudes love and serenity.
 He’s doing something – walking the walk, so to speak.
 A different life from his construction days in California, when he said he worked on multi-million dollar homes.

 Even though I was saddened by some of what I saw on this trip, I also had a few moments of joy at doing something for someone else.
 And that’s what makes this trip so worth it.